DukeWilki/homework01/readme.md

 ​
 ## Contents
 <p>
 The app is composed of 2 pages, index.html and style.css.
-It also has images in the img folder
+It also has images in the images folder
 </p>
 ​
 ## User Story